BIRMINGHAM NURSING HOME ABUSE ATTORNEYS

-The nursing home industry was once dominated by small retirement homes, government-run facilities, and responsible religious entities, but has increasingly attracted large companies concerned with profit, and not necessarily the quality of care provided to your family members.
-This industry boom has led to limited oversight for the many facilities that now exist, and where profit could be the main objective.
-As a result, your loved one’s needs suffer to the detriment of their health and well being.
+The nursing home industry was once dominated by small retirement homes, government-run facilities, and responsible religious entities but has increasingly attracted large companies concerned with profit, and not necessarily the quality of care provided to your family members.
+This industry boom has led to limited oversight, and as a result, your loved ones’ needs suffer to the detriment of their health and well-being.

 Common Signs of Abuse

 The Alabama Aging and Disability Resource Center provides some important tips on recognizing elder abuse and how to go about eliminating it.

 Several other ways of determining if elder abuse is taking place exist:

 - Extreme fear or anxiety

 - Unexplained infections

 This is just a start.
 You should follow up on any abnormalities in your loved one’s behavior, physical appearance, or nursing home situation.

 Contact a Birmingham Nursing Home Abuse Attorney Today